Because I Got High

 Go ahead, watch the video and sing, “‘Cause I got high/ Because I got high/ Because I got high/ La da da da da da da,” for the rest of the day.

-(And don’t jump on stage, according to 2015 news reports, Afroman, aka Joseph Foreman, sought anger management counseling after punching a woman who jumped onstage.
-The rapper “e told TMZ that he didn’t realize the girl was still onstage, mistaking her for a male heckler who had been berating him throughout the performance.”)
+And don’t jump on stage, according to 2015 news reports, Afroman, aka Joseph Foreman, sought anger management counseling after punching a woman who jumped onstage.
+The rapper “e told TMZ that he didn’t realize the girl was still onstage, mistaking her for a male heckler who had been berating him throughout the performance.”